 |yard trimmers or leaf blowers||cab, truck, and bus drivers||stereo headphones|

 Whether noise will damage your hearing depends on 2 things:

 - The length of time you are exposed to the noise

 Noise levels are measured in decibels (dB).
 The higher the decibel level, the louder the noise.
-Sounds louder than 80 decibels are considered potentially hazardous.
-The noise chart below gives an idea of average decibel levels for everyday sounds around you.
+Sounds louder than 80 decibels are considered hazardous.
+The noise chart below gives you an idea of average decibel levels for everyday sounds.

 |Painful||Extremely loud||Very loud||Moderate||Faint|

 What are warning signs that noises are too loud?

 - You have to raise your voice to be heard.